sarppp/Hybrid-Model-ViT-and-CNN/README.md

 But unlike Nyckel, this model:

-Predicts dogs too, not just cats
+- Predicts dogs too, not just cats
-Achieves higher accuracy than Nyckel's own page
+- Achieves higher accuracy than Nyckel's own page
-Is quantized for fast inference with minimal performance drop
+- Also it is quantized for fast inference with minimal performance drop

 ### Some Technical Info
 - Oxford-IIIT Pet Dataset (https://www.kaggle.com/datasets/zippyz/cats-and-dogs-breeds-classification-oxford-dataset)